Table of Contents

 Google Search Console (or GSC) lists all of the data from Google organic search.
 It only includes searches within Google Organic.
 In Analytics, Organic search will include most of the search engines, including Bing, DuckDuckGo, and others search engines.
 This was the main difference.
 But basically, from now on – Google Search Data will be the most trustworthy and the “Book of Truth” for all things Google SEO/Organic traffic and its composition.

-Well, before consent mode 2, Analytics tracks users differently and there are four viewpoints for understanding a users journey:
+Well, before consent mode 2, GSC and Analytics tracks users differently and there are four viewpoints for understanding a user journey:

 It’s worth noting that Google Ads tracks users the same way.
 Both, at least as far as we know rely predominantly on Cookies – with Google Ads caring the least.
 As GA4 users are being further forced into adopting Consent Mode v2 from the EU’s broken and draconian GDPR law, this data blackhole is about to get a lot worse.